md-suhag/parcel-delivery-server/README.md

 - Block/Unblock Parcel or User – Admin can block or unblock parcels and users as needed.

 - Proper Validation and Error handling – Request data is validated using Zod to ensure clean and safe operations.

+- Admin filtering - Admin can filter/search all parcel by status

+- Rider assigning - Admin can asign delivery personnel.

 - and many more

 ## # Installation & Setup :